czhu505/hw3/README.md

 Choose one of the methods described above, and implement it using your work from homework 2.
 Submit screenshots in the screenshot folder on this repo to document the completion of your process.

 ------------------------------------------------------------------------------------
-I was successful run my .py files in aws ubuntu.
+I sucessfully run docker image in aws ubuntu.

-Also I tried to run docker image in aws ubuntu.
-However, the docker had an error that I was not able to detect and got it fixed since docker has no respond for its failure in runing the image.

 The following I recored as much as possible in running my files in aws ubuntu.

 ====================================================================================

-Part I:

-Method: run file on AWS Ubuntu
+Method: Run docker image on aws ubuntu.

+Step1: Created unbuntu in aws EC2 instant.

+Step2: Used putty to log in unbuntu terminal.

+Step3: Installed git and docker under the root ip address

+Step4: Use git clone commned to load hw3 repository from github account

+Step5: built docer image, in which docker was able to follow Dockerfile to install all requirements package and copy kaggle api key to local directory.

+Step6: In docker images container, run py files.

+Note:
-The following image showed I was successfully pull and run my files: pull_data.py,  train_model.py and score_model.py.
+I was successfully pull and run my files: pull_data.py,  train_model.py and score_model.py.
-I built the docker image which contained all the files from HW2.
 Form the image data622/hw3, I run all these three files without problem.
 The run time was fast.

-pull_data.py was able to access to Kaggle api and download the titanic dataset automatically.
+pull_data.py has changed the path from hw2, since it will requested api in aws ubuntu docker image location.
+I removed the path in puu_data.py, so that it was able to access to Kaggle api and download the titanic dataset automatically.
 I put all the data engineering work in this file, and used pickle to save all cleaned data sets, x.pickle (train data), y.pickle (train predictive data), and test.pickle (test data).
 I printed the train.head() and test.head() after read in data set.

 train_model.py was able to reopen all the pickles and run all the data in different ML models.
 At the end, I stored the highest ROC score model using pickle, best_model.pickle.
 I printed the ROC outcome for each ML model.